aws-samples/ac-multi-region-apis/README.md

 `sam build --use-container`

 ##### SAM Deploy:

+Create a s3 bucket for hosting the CloudFormation template created by SAM and make a note of it.
+This will be used as value of the input parameter "--s3-bucket".

+Update the below command with appropriate CloudFormation stack name and valid unique s3 bucket name in the "ParameterValue".

-`sam deploy template.yaml --s3-bucket REPLACE_ME --stack-name REPLACE_ME --parameter-overrides ParameterKey=parS3BucketForWebSite,ParameterValue=REPLACE_ME --capabilities CAPABILITY_IAM`
+`sam deploy template.yaml --s3-bucket s3-BUCKET-NAME-FOR-CLOUDFORMATION-TEMPLATE --stack-name CLOUDFORMATION-STACK-NAME --parameter-overrides ParameterKey=parS3BucketForWebSite,ParameterValue=s3-BUCKET-NAME-FOR-WEBSITE-HOSTING --capabilities CAPABILITY_IAM`